Knowing-Nature/kn-website/content/episode/68/platypus matters/index.md

 - Pedagogy
 podbean:
   id: 9js84-148f2d4
-summary: Interview with Jack Ashby about his book Platypus matters.
-We discuss the history of natural history, and why we should drops the 'weird' from 'weird and wonderful'.
+summary: Interview with Jack Ashby about his book _Platypus Matters_.
+We discuss the history of natural history, and why we should drop the 'weird' from 'weird and wonderful'.

 ---

-Interview with Jack Ashby about his book Platypus matters.
-We discuss the history of natural history, and why we should drops the 'weird' from 'weird and wonderful'.
+Interview with Jack Ashby about his book _Platypus Matters_.
+We discuss the history of natural history, and why we should drop the 'weird' from 'weird and wonderful'.

 {{<book author="Jack Ashby"
         cover="platypus-matters-cover.jpg"